JGSuw/rospy_crazyflie/README.md

 python scripts/scan.py E7E7E7E7E7
 ```

-The script will print all URIs at that address.
-Use this tool to find a Crazyflies URI so you can tell the server to connect to it.
+The script will print all URIs at the address `E7E7E7E7E7`.
+Use this tool to find a crazyflie's URI so you can tell the server to connect to it.
 The Crazyflie URI can be modified using the [Crazyflie Client GUI](https://github.com/bitcraze/crazyflie-clients-pthon).
 It is necessary to give Crazyflies a different URI when multiple are flying simultaneously.

 ### Provide the URI to the server